adrianmcli/kendricktan.github.io/posts/ledger-analytics.md

 ## ledger-analytics

-[ledger-analytics](https://github.com/kendricktan/ledger-analytics) is my attempt in the problem.
+[ledger-analytics](https://github.com/kendricktan/ledger-analytics) is my attempt at the problem.
 Currently the core features it provides are:

 1. A general (interactive) overview of your transactions
 2. Monthly comparison between multiple accounts